-I think this problem of Albania refusing to take part in the proceedings of the Political Consultative Committee must be included in a decision of the present session.
+I think this problem of Albania refusing to take part in the proceedings of the Consultative Political Committee must be included in a decision of the present session.

-We cannot say anything about this problem because we do not know the contents of the Albanian government's reply; we have not received this reply.
+We cannot say anything about this problem because we do not know the content of the Albanian government's reply; we have not received this reply.

-I think we should cancel the decision adopted in August, 1961.
+I think we should annul the decision adopted in August 1961.

-That decision was valid for the then specific case only.
+That decision was valid for that specific case only.

-This time round, the Albanians were sent the common invitation of all the other countries and there was no condition as to the participation level.
-We would have accepted even their ambassador in it would divert the session from its course.
+This time round, the Albanians were sent the general invitation sent to all the other countries and there was no condition as to the participation level.
+We would have accepted even their ambassador in Warsaw.
 Albania did not leave the Warsaw Treaty, it is still a member with full rights.
-On Friday, Albania's government sent us their reply to the invitation - a reply addressed to the Political Consultative Committee - with the request that it be read at the session.
-We think this request cannot be met since
+On Friday, Albania's government sent us their reply to the invitation - a reply addressed to the Consultative Political Committee - with the request that it be read at the session.
+We think this request cannot be met since it would divert the session from its course.